rd--/stsc3/md/c-smalltalk.md

 In addition to the literal _Array_ notation _#(1 2 3)_ most Smalltalks allow the array notation _{p. q. r}_ meaning _Array with: p with: q with: r_.
 C-Smalltalk writes this as _[p, q, r]_.

-In addition C-Smalltalk has a notation for writing _Dictionary_ expressions, _(a: 1, b: 2)_ means _Dictionary new add: #a -> 1 ; add: #b -> 2 ; yourself_,
+In addition C-Smalltalk has a notation for writing _Dictionary_ expressions.
+_(a: 1, b: 2)_ means _Dictionary new add: #a -> 1 ; add: #b -> 2 ; yourself_,
 or _Dictionary newFromPairs: {#a.
 1. #b.
 2}_.
 This notation requires keys to be identifiers.